sachdevalab/MODIFI/README.md

 ## ⚠️ Important Notes

+### Resource requirements (rough scales)

+These are **order-of-magnitude** expectations; actual use depends on assembly size, depth, and flags.

+- **Memory:** Working set grows with the reference, contig count, and `--threads`.
+Large metagenomes on many cores can require **tens of GB of RAM**; reduce threads if the machine starts swapping.
+- **Disk:** The `--work_dir` can grow to **several times** the input BAM size once alignments, profiles, and optional figures are written—leave ample free space.
+- **Runtime:** Dominated by alignment (for unaligned BAM), IPD/k-mer work, and motif detection.
+Increasing `--threads` usually reduces wall time until I/O or contention limits gains.

 ### Performance
 - Coverage **>500×** is automatically subsampled for computational efficiency
 - For large metagenomes, use `--threads` to parallelize processing
 - `--segment` flag increases recall for low-depth contigs but requires more time

+### Benchmarks and reproducibility

+Driver scripts and plotting code used for timing and method comparisons in development live under [`benchmark/`](benchmark/).

 ### Best Practices
 - Use **HiFi reads** instead of subreads when possible (better accuracy, faster)